We've come up with seven financial resolutions that'll help you get the new year off to a flying start...

 As a result, it can be really easy to get into debt.
-So if you’ve spent a little too much over the festive period, now is the time to start tackling that debt.
+So, if you’ve spent a little too much over the festive period, now is the time to start tackling that debt.

 If you’ve racked up a lot of debt on a credit card and you’re paying a hefty rate of interest, you should transfer that debt over to a 0% balance transfer credit card.

-This'll give you plenty of time to start tackling your debt head-on, without worrying about the interest stacking up.
+These cards will give you plenty of time to start tackling your debt head-on, without worrying about the interest stacking up.

 2. Get into the savings habit

-It’s also a good idea to set yourself a realistic target.
+It’s a good idea to set yourself a realistic target.
 Telling yourself that you’ll start saving half of your salary each month is likely to be impossible.

-So make sure you set a target you know you can stick too.
+So, make sure you set a target you know you can stick too.
 Even if you can only manage a small amount each month, this can soon add up.